iCHAIT/timesync-node/tests/fixtures/README.md

   - Project manager for: Ganeti Web Manager
   - Member of: GWM
   - Spectator of: GWM
+  - Member of: Timesync

 3) patcht's password is ``drowssap``
   - Member of: PGD
   - Spectator of: PGD
+  - Manager of: Timesync

 4) mrsj's password is ``word``
   - Spectator of: GWM